Prudential Financial delivers big EPS beat in first quarter

-Prudential Financial Inc (PRU.N) on Tuesday posted profits that topped analysts' estimates by nearly 50% for the first quarter, boosted by record results in its asset management and retirement business.
+NEW YORK (Reuters) -Prudential Financial Inc on Tuesday posted profits that topped analysts’ estimates by nearly 50% for the first quarter, boosted by record results in its asset management and retirement business.

 The Newark, New Jersey-based insurer said adjusted earnings were a record $4.11 per share.
 That compares with the $2.76 average of analysts’ estimates complied by Refinitiv.